CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 * [`cogs/remind_me.py`](cogs/remind_me.py): cogs to ask TeX-Bot to send a reminder message at a later date

 * [`cogs/send_get_roles_reminders.py`](cogs/send_get_roles_reminders.py): cogs relating to sending reminders, to Discord members, about opt-in roles.
-(See [Repeated Tasks Conditions](README.md#repeated-tasks-conditions) for which conditions are required to be met, to execute this task)
+(See [Repeated Tasks Conditions](README.md#repeated-tasks-conditions) for which conditions are required to be met to execute this task)

 * [`cogs/send_introduction_reminders.py`](cogs/send_introduction_reminders.py): cogs relating to sending reminders, to Discord members, about introducing themselves.
-(See [Repeated Tasks Conditions](README.md#repeated-tasks-conditions) for which conditions are required to be met, to execute this task)
+(See [Repeated Tasks Conditions](README.md#repeated-tasks-conditions) for which conditions are required to be met to execute this task)

 * [`cogs/source.py`](cogs/source.py): cogs for displaying information about the source-code of this project

 * [`cogs/startup.py`](cogs/startup.py): cogs for startup & bot initialisation

-* [`cogs/stats.py`](cogs/stats.py): cogs for displaying stats about your group's Discord guild, as well as its channels & Discord members
+* [`cogs/stats/`](cogs/stats): cogs for displaying stats about your group's Discord guild, as well as its channels & Discord members

 * [`cogs/strike.py`](cogs/strike.py): cogs for applying moderation actions to Discord members